cerobe/Dojos/Sandpile.md

 Sandpile
 ========
 A Sandpile is a tower of sand grain.
 The tower high is between 0 and 3 and represent how many grains of sand there is in the pile.
-If a sandpile is higher that 3, it will crumble in the four directions (Up, Down, Left, Right)
+If a sandpile is higher that 3, it will crumble in the four directions (Up, Down, Left, Right).

-**Example**
+A sanpile matrix is a collection of sandpile.
+Each sandpile matrix is square, so the width is equal to the height.

+**Rules explanations**
 <pre>
 000    010
 040 -> 101  Sandpile (1,1) has height > 3 so it crumbles in the four directions